parth-p-7span/project-manager/README.md

 dart pub global activate project_manager
 ```

 Run following command to add pub cache to system's environment/path variable.
-So that you can access `seven` command in every project.
+So that you can access `seven` command in every project. <br>
 Note: execute this command eveytime when you open new ternimal.

 ```shell
 export PATH="$PATH":"$HOME/.pub-cache/bin"